khanh-versent/hello-world/README.md

 ```
 gpg --armor --export [keyword]
 ```
-[keyword] could be the public key or a part of full name when you generate the new key.
+[keyword] could be the public key or a part of full description when you generate the new key.
 The key will be print out in the Terminal console
 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----